-Each marina consists of a mosaic of different artificial habitats, each characterized by specific biotic and abiotic features and supporting functionally different life stages or species.
+Each marina consists in a mosaic of different artificial habitats, each characterized by specific biotic and abiotic features and supporting functionally different life stages or species.
 Our results showed that increasing their diversity can have a significant impact on the value of marinas as fish nursery grounds.
-Indeed, post-settlement stage juveniles were generally found around the added biohut structures, irrespective of whether they were installed on docks or on pontoons.
-But this result strongly depends on the marina considered because, as a result of their location or physico-chemical conditions they provide, some of them do not seem to meet the environmental requirements for successful Diplodus juvenile settlement.
-Such marinas (e.g. Mèze) probably cannot function as Diplodus nursery grounds, and adding biohuts on docks or pontoons does not provide any ecological benefit.

-In a natural context, early mortality of Diplodus juveniles is driven both by density-dependent processes linked to post-settlement intensity (Doherty 1981, 1991) and by density-independent processes linked to predation and refuge availability (Hixon 1991, Vigliola 1998).
-Although this has not yet been demonstrated, we can reasonably assume that these 2 types of processes also modulate the abundances of rocky fish juveniles in marinas.
-For example, differences in abundance between biohuts and controls in our study could be due to a reduction of juvenile mortality on biohuts, since they provide more refuge against predators than the featureless vertical surfaces usually found on docks and pontoons (Ammann 2004, Bulleri & Chapman 2010).
-In this case, the reason why habitat preference for biohuts in marinas was particularly observable for the youngest stages may lie in the fact that mortality by predation is highest at this period of life (Macpherson et al. 1997).
-Another explanation could lie in the attraction offered by complex solid structures (in our case, the biohut) for pelagic larvae, a behavior known as thigmotaxis (Ammann 2004).
-The 2 hypotheses are not mutually exclusive and, even if the biohut was originally designed to protect the youngest juveniles from mobile predators, knowing whether they act on fish production by reducing post-settlement mortality or on fish density by attracting fish larvae by thigmotaxis requires further investigation.
+Indeed, post-settlement stage juveniles were essentially found around the added Biohut structures, irrespective of whether they were installed on docks or on pontoons.
+But this result strongly depends on the marina considered as, due to their location or physico-chemical conditions they provide, some of them do not seem to meet environmental conditions for the successful Diplodus juveniles settlement.
+Such marinas (for example Mèze) probably cannot function as Diplodus nursery grounds and adding Biohut on docks or pontoons do not provide any ecological benefit.
+In a natural context, early mortality of Diplodus juveniles is driven both by density-dependent processes linked to post-settlement intensity (Doherty 1981, 1991), and by density-independent processes linked to predation and refuge availability (Hixon 1991, Vigliola 1998).
+Although this has not yet been demonstrated, we can reasonably assume that these two types of processes also modulate the abundances of rocky fish juveniles in marinas.
+For example, differences in abundance between Biohut and controls in our study could be due to a reduction of juvenile mortality on Biohut, since they provide more refuge against predators than the featureless vertical surfaces usually found on docks and pontoons (Ammann 2004, Bulleri & Chapman 2010).
+In this case, the reason why habitat preference for Biohut in marinas was particularly observable for the youngest stages may lie in the fact that mortality by predation is highest at this period of life (Macpherson et al. 1997).
+Another explanation could lie in the attraction offered by complex solid structures (in our case the Biohut) for pelagic larvae, a behavior known as thigmotaxis (Ammann 2004).
+The two hypotheses are not mutually exclusive and, even if the Biohut was originally designed to protect the youngest juveniles from mobile predators, knowing whether they act on fish production by reducing post-settlement mortality or on fish density by attracting fish larvae by thigmotaxis requires further investigation.